-- Click It or Ticket (CIOT) Earned Media Plan -The earned media plan will span the entire federal fiscal year with the heaviest emphasis during the national CIOT mobilization.
-Messaging will be consistent with the National Communications plan and will consist of the following components: - Campaign toolkit developed for distribution to Ohio's law enforcement partners, Safe Communities programs, the Ohio Partnership for Traffic Safety (OPTS) corporate partners and other interested partners. - > The toolkit will include updated sample news releases, letter to the editors, fact sheets, newsletter articles and artwork. - Broadcast e-mails to all safety partners directing them to the National Highway Traffic Safety Administration (NHTSA) Web site as the mini-planners are released. - Coordinated media kick off events by both Ohio Department of Public Safety (ODPS) and Ohio's Safe Communities Programs. - Weekly traffic safety e-mail broadcast. - > Quarterly traffic safety newsletter. - The Ohio Traffic Safety Office (OTSO) will continue to partner with other state agencies to issue press releases and assist with media exposure.
+Click It or Ticket (CIOT) Earned Media Plan

+The earned media plan will span the entire federal fiscal year with the heaviest emphasis during the national CIOT mobilization.
+Messaging will be consistent with the National Communications plan and will consist of the following components:

+Campaign toolkit developed for distribution to Ohio's law enforcement partners, Safe Communities programs, corporate partners and others interested in traffic safety.

+- The toolkit will include updated sample news releases, letter to the editors, fact sheets, newsletter articles and artwork. - Broadcast e-mails to all safety partners directing them to the National Highway Traffic Safety Administration (NHTSA) Web site as the mini-planners are released. - Coordinated media kick off events by both Ohio Department of Public Safety (ODPS) and Ohio's Safe Communities Programs. - Weekly traffic safety e-mail broadcast. - The Ohio Traffic Safety Office (OTSO) will continue to partner with other state agencies to issue joint press releases and assist with media exposure.

-Funding Level:N/CFunding Source:N/C
+Funding Level: N/C Funding Source: N/C , . , .

-Sustained Seat Belt Materials - In FFY 2010 Ohio will use the CIOT and What's Holding You Back?
+Sustained Seat Belt Materials

+In FFY 2011 Ohio will use the CIOT and What's Holding You Back?
 (WHYB) campaign message for its sustained seat belt campaign throughout the year.
 The goal of the sustained effort is to increase statewide usage of seat belts.
 The objective is to elevate awareness of the seat belt message while coupled with heightened enforcement throughout the state of Ohio during periods other than the CIOT mobilization.

-This money will be spent to provide law enforcement agencies and other partners (Safe Communities, OPTS, etc) around the state with materials (e.g., banners, signs, etc.) to promote seat belt use.
+This money will be spent to provide law enforcement agencies and other partners (Safe Communities, traffic safety partners, etc.) around the state with materials (e.g., banners, signs, etc.) to promote seat belt use.